orxfun/orxfun/README.md

 An expressive, efficient and productive mathematical programming / modeling crate for rust.
   * macro-free and concise api which does not require more lines than model-on-paper has
-  * concise, simple, solver agnostic, immutable, type safe
+  * simple, solver agnostic, immutable, type safe
   * with a separation of model and data, and hence, enable abstraction over inputs
   * with reusable & composable model components
   * below is a demo of my attempt in C# and <a target="_blank" href="https://orxfun.github.io/orx-mathprog-gallery/">here</a> is the documentation